whdzera/linktree/README.md

 A clean boilerplate to kickstart client-side sites using **Jekyll**, **Vite**, **Stimulus.js**, and **Tailwind CSS**.
 Ideal for blogs, documentation sites, personal landing pages or portfolio.

-I built this template to make Jekyll competitive with Astro.

 Jekyll using version `4.4.1`

 - [Jekyll](https://jekyllrb.com/)